-The CBIZ Retirement Savings Plan (the "Savings Plan") is a tax qualified retirement savings plan pursuant to which all U.S. based associates, including the Named Executive Officers, are able to contribute the lesser of up to 80% of their annual salary or \$20,500 (plus an additional \$6,500 if the participant was at least 50 years old) to the Savings Plan on a before tax basis.
+The CBIZ Retirement Savings Plan (the "Savings Plan") is a tax qualified retirement savings plan pursuant to which all U.S. based associates, including the Named Executive Officers, can contribute the lesser of up to 80% of their annual salary or \$22,500 (plus an additional \$7,500 if the participant was at least 50 years old) to the Savings Plan on a before tax basis.
 The Company will match 50% of the first 6% of pay that is contributed to the Savings Plan.
 Employees who have attained age 21 are permitted to become participants in the Savings Plan after the earlier of 60 consecutive days of service or 12 full months of employment and 1,000 hours of service within the 12-month period.
 Employer matching payments commence after participants have been employed for one year.
 Employer contributions on behalf of participants are fully vested after a participant has been employed for three years of vesting service.
 Participants deposit savings in one or more of 28 stock and bond investment funds.
-The 2022 at-market annual rates of return of the investment choices available to participants ranged from -31.89% to 3.33%, depending on each participant's fund selections.
+The 2023 at-market annual rates of return of the investment choices available to participants ranged from 4.03% to 42.77%, depending on each participant's fund selections.